Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/working-with-gcode.md

 date: "2019-10-18T00:05:00+08:00"
 tags:
 - adventures-in-motion-control
-- rust
+- Rust
 ---

 As mentioned in [the previous post][next-step] there are a handful of tasks which may be tackled next, but only one of them really allows us to make progress towards our goal of implementing the simulated firmware for a 3D Printer.